skip to Main Content

 – Miss Iuliana

 Miss Iuliana (You-lee-ana) is very excited to join the Muddy Boot Prints team.
-She has spent a year working for the YMCA doing after school care and realized that her passions lay with the younger children.
+She spent a year working for the YMCA doing after school care and realized that her passions lay with the younger children.
 On weekends she has been volunteering with children from lower income families leading them in outdoor adventures.

 Iuliana has a passion for working with kids and has always gravitated towards being around children.
 It comes naturally to her as her father is in outdoor education and has shown her how special being outside and learning outside is.
+She is currently working towards obtaining her Early Childhood Education certificate through the Vancouver Community College.

 Miss Iuliana is very excited to be a part of the Muddy Boot Prints Team!

-– Miss Justine
+– Miss Marina